coursekevin/repopacker/README.md

 ## Gotchas

+- RepoPacker will attempt to zip your files into a single zip making it poorly suited to extremely large files (more than 100GB will probably become unwieldy).

+- To verify the integrity of zip files, RepoPacker will perform a checksum of the zipped file before unpacking.
+This can be slow for large zips.
+You can disable this behavior by modifying the config.

 - RepoPacker is not directly integrated with Git meaning any operations which update the file tree (like `git mv`) will not be known to RepoPacker.
-  You must remove files these files and re-add them using RepoPacker for them to be properly tracked.
+  You must remove these files and re-add them using RepoPacker for them to be properly tracked.